qo/digital-library/README.md

 ## `docs`

-Contains files that describe the project and are not files.
+Contains files that describe the project and are not code.

 ## `internal`